-The Malmesbury Education Review Group has confirmed its latest position that a new primary school is not required as a result of the delivery of a minimum of 242 new homes (actual proposal 270) in Malmesbury.
+Neighbourhood Plan, saw the Malmesbury Education Review Group has confirmed confirming its latest position that a new primary school is not required as a result of the delivery of a minimum of 242 new homes (actual proposal 270) in Malmesbury.
 Instead educational contributions from new development will provide funds to extend Malmesbury CE Primary School as required.